justinformentin/query-builder/readme.md

 ## Functionality

-- The query builder should only show when clicked https://cl.ly/1Y1J3u393I0v
 - Updating a query via fields should update the text in the input
 - Focusing on the input should open the relevant query tab
 - Standard keyboard interactions should work (up, down, esc, enter, etc)